 - ARRIVE READY!
 Review, print, and complete these HOMEWORK worksheets and bring with you to NEW STUDENT ORIENTATION. … and review additional helpful information below.

-- WATCH these short videos about using My.Commnet.Edu and other on-campus technology.
-The College expects you to know the content of all 5 videos before you start classes.
+- WATCH these short video tutorials about using My.Commnet.Edu and other on-campus technology.
+The College expects you to know the content of all 7 videos before you start classes.